proxyxdev/proxyxdev/README.md

 </h1>

 <p align="center">
-ProxyX is a company based in Serbia dealing with RPO ( recruitment process outsourcing ) and product development ( product engineering and design ).
+ProxyX is a company based in Serbia dealing with product development ( product engineering and design ).
 </p>